A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 968 027 525

-Tucked away in the old merchant’s quarter of Olhão, this rodizio (grill) only opens for lunch and serves charred and skin-bubbled all-you-can-eat fish, with potatoes, sweet potatoes, bread, salad and açorda (stale bread, olive oil and coriander) (all for €12 pp).
-The owner and master of the grill, wanders from table to table with a tray of just-charred horse mackerel, salmon, sardines and bream, begging customers to eat more and is quite shocked when you say, "sorry, we are full".
+Tucked away in the old merchant's area of Olhão, this rodizio (grill) only opens for lunch and serves charred and skin-bubbled all-you-can-eat fish with potatoes, sweet potatoes, bread, salad and açorda (stale bread, olive oil and coriander) (all for €12 pp).
+The owner and master of the grill wander from table to table with a tray of just-charred horse mackerel, salmon, sardines and bream, begging customers to eat more and is quite shocked when you say, "Sorry, we are full".

 Anchovies, tuna mayonnaise and olives